Official logo of the Commission on Ethics and Lobbying in Government

 Ava Ayers

-Commissioner Ayers joined the Commission in February 2023, after her nomination by the Attorney General and approval by the Independent Review Committee.
+Vice Chair Ayers joined the Commission in February 2023, after her nomination by the Attorney General and approval by the Independent Review Committee.
+She was elected Vice Chair in September 2024.

 Before teaching, Professor Ayers worked for nine years in the office of the New York Attorney General, where she was a Senior Assistant Solicitor General.
 She served both as a supervisor and as lead counsel in various cases involving immigration law, federalism, constitutional rights, environmental law, and other issues.
 Professor Ayers clerked for the Honorable Sonia Sotomayor on the U.S. Court of Appeals for the Second Circuit, and for the Honorable Gerard Lynch in the Southern District of New York.
 She graduated first in her class from Georgetown Law in 2005.